I recently described a few reasons why I blog. Here’s one more.

 Back in 2009, I accepted a challenge to list 25 interesting things about me.
 If you have a moment right now, please read a few of them.
 If something I said there catches your attention, please tell me.
 I’d like to know more about you, too.

-One of those 25 things touched on my love for gardening.
+One of those 25 things described my love for gardening.
 Here’s part of what I said about my garden:

 It grows slowly, but it’s always there.
 I can see the effect of everything I do, slowly but surely, and nourishing it takes all my patience.

 Same with my blog.
-It’s been growing nearly five years now.
+It’s been growing for years now.
 Gradually becoming sturdier and more attractive.
 Blossoming occasionally, and bearing nice fruit regularly.

 Like any project I work on for a long time, I’m finding great satisfaction in watching it develop.
 Don’t you find the same thing yourself?